PipedreamHQ/pipedream/docs/docs/quickstart/README.md

 ## Save data to Google Sheets

 Next, create a Google Sheet and add **Timestamp**, **Message** and **Sentiment Score** to the first row.
-These labels will act as our column headers amd will help us configure the Google Sheets step of the workflow.
+These labels act as our column headers amd will help us configure the Google Sheets step of the workflow.

 ![image-20220329010012345](./v2/README/image-20220329010012345.png)